slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Loneliness really haunts me.
 That’s a theme for the young – not wanting to be alone, not wanting to be older, not wanting to give up their teenage lack of responsibility.
 They postpone everything in order to find some beauty, which becomes increasingly difficult as you get older.
 And you can’t go back to it.
 It’s an endless subject.' -- John Cassavetes*

-> *'Every day in the mirror I watch death at work.' -- Jean Cocteau*
+> *'Once I was beautiful, now I'm myself.' -- Anne Sexton*